The Phantom of the Open

 Posted on June 9, 2022 at 5:45 pmB

-|Lowest Recommended Age:||Middle School|
+|Lowest Recommended Age:||High School|

-|MPAA Rating:||Rated PG-13 for some strong language including a sexual reference and racial epithets, and smoking throughout|
+|MPAA Rating:||Rated PG-13 for some strong language and smoking|

-|Profanity:||Some strong and racist language|
+|Profanity:||Very strong language|

-|Diversity Issues:||A theme of the movie|
+|Diversity Issues:||Class issues are a theme in the movie|

-|Date Released to Theaters:||April 3, 2020|
+|Date Released to Theaters:||June 3, 2022|